 Dysfunction #1: The Blame Game

 To avoid this dysfunction of cross-functional teams, try to think about everything you’re doing from the perspective of the top of the organization.
-No matter where a mistake occurs or where there’s a breakdown in communication or execution, it will reflect to both your customers and your shareholders as an incompetency with the entire organization.
-Remember that you’re playing on the same team, and that your goal is to support each other to reach your desired outcomes.
+No matter where a mistake occurs or where there’s a breakdown in communication or execution, it will reflect both your customers and your shareholders as incompetency within the entire organization.
+Remember that you’re playing on the same team and that your goal is to support each other to reach your desired outcomes.

 Dysfunction #2: Being Task-Oriented